micah686/VnManager/Notes.md

 - [ ] Set up virtualizing lists for large results
 - [ ] Add "Update VN" to context menu
 - [ ] Perhaps drop the VnTags/Traits table and use the local copies instead?
+- [ ] Move the gear for add/remove categories to below the games, and have it be a context menu.
+At the top, have a box for filtering by category

 - $1: I don't know if you plan on supporting collection .exes, where it has 3 VNs tied to one .exe